-The Plan provides for automatic revocable enrollment in the Plan at a contribution rate of 3% of pre-tax annual compensation, as defined, for participants who meet the eligibility requirements.
-The initial automatic enrollment percentage automatically increases each year in 1% increments up to a maximum of 5%.
-The maximum allowable salary reduction contribution by a participant is 40% of pre-tax annual compensation, as defined in the Plan document.
+The Plan provides for automatic revocable enrollment in the Plan at a contribution rate of 3% of pretax annual compensation, as defined for participants who meet the eligibility requirements.
+The initial automatic enrollment percentage automatically increases each year in 1% increments up to a maximum of 8%.
+The maximum allowable salary reduction contribution by a participant is 40% for pre-tax annual compensation, as defined in the Plan document.
 Participants may elect to change their contribution rate and salary reduction agreement as often as daily.
-In accordance with the Internal Revenue Code ("IRC"), as amended, the maximum amount that a participant may contribute under the Plan is \$18,000 for 2017 and 2016.
+In accordance with the Internal Revenue Code ("IRC"), as amended, the maximum amount that a participant may contribute under the Plan is \$18,500 and \$18,000 for 2018 and 2017, respectively.
 Participants may also roll over certain amounts representing distributions from other qualified retirement plans prior to becoming eligible to participate in the Plan.
-However, additional contributions cannot be made until the completion of one year of service consisting of at least 1,000 hours.
+Prior to January 1, 2018, the Plan limited participation to employees who had attained at least the age of twenty-one and have completed one year of service consisting of at least 1,000 hours.
+Effective January 1, 2018, eligible associates may contribute to the plan following 28 days of employment.
 For any participant who (i) has completed 1,000 hours of service during the Plan year and is actively employed by the Company on the last day of the Plan year or (ii) during the Plan year, has died, has become disabled or retired on or after normal retirement age, the Company makes a matching contribution in an amount equal to 25% of the employees' pre-tax contributions on up to the first 4% of the employees' compensation (subject to certain limitations).
 Effective January 1, 2016, the Plan was amended to provide that the Company's matching contributions will be made in cash and invested in accordance with the participants' investment elections rather than made in the Company's common stock ("Foot Locker Shares").
-Additional contributions may be made at the discretion of the Company and are subject to certain limitations.
-No additional contributions were made for 2017 or 2016.
-Participants who have attained the age of 50 may make catch-up contributions of up to \$6,000 in 2017 and 2016 as defined by the Plan.
-These contributions are not eligible for matching contributions by the Company.
+Additional contributions may be made at the discretion of the Company and are subject to certain limitati